 With the resurgence in vegetarianism across the world, thanks in large measure to outlets like Veggie Planet in Mississauga Ontario, local vegetarian dishes and cuisines are making a welcome comeback in countries spread across Europe, Asia and Africa.
-In fact, for a long time it was believed that except for a few countries like India, the world was by and large a haven for non-vegetarian foodies.
+In fact, for a long time it was believed that except for a few countries like India, the world was, by and large, a haven for non-vegetarian foodies.
 But now countries ranging from Thailand to Italy boast of dishes that are true-blue vegetarian and national favorites too.
-Let’s go on a global epicurean walk across eight countries in four continents, to some of the tourist havens where simple vegetarian street foods are basking in international glory.
+Let’s go on a global epicurean walk across eight countries on four continents, to some of the tourist havens where simple vegetarian street foods are basking in international glory.

 Asian vegetarian delights to live for: